Battle of Bairoko: Battle

 Liversedge subsequently made plans to capture Bairoko village, which lay on the eastern side of Bairoko Harbor, on 20 July.
-The plan entailed a pincer movement: while the US Army detachment attacked the village from the southeast the Marines were to assault from the northeast.
+The plan entailed a pincer movement: while the US Army detachment attacked the village from the southeast, the Marines were to assault from the northeast.
 This would see two companies from the 1st Raider Battalion (Lieutenant Colonel Samuel B. Griffith) advance either side of the Leland Lagoon from Enogai, with Currin's 4th Raider Battalion following behind them to provide reinforcements if required.
 The 3rd Battalion, 148th Infantry Regiment (Lieutenant Colonel Delbert E. Schultz) would push inland from Triri along the Triri–Bairoko Trail to attack Bairoko from the south, converging with the 1st.
-Meanwhile, two companies of Marines would hold Enogai and elements from the 3rd Battalion, 145th Infantry Regiment (Lieutenant Colonel George G. Freer) would defend Triri and the supply depot around Rice Anchorage, along with a number of medical, supply and anti-tank detachments.
+Meanwhile, two companies of Marines would hold Enogai, and elements from the 3rd Battalion, 145th Infantry Regiment (Lieutenant Colonel George G. Freer) would defend Triri and the supply depot around Rice Anchorage, along with a number of medical, supply and anti-tank detachments.

-The Japanese defensive positions around Bairoko were formidable and the garrison had been reinforced since the initial US landing at the Rice Anchorage.
-Nevertheless, the attack began around 08:00 hours.
+The Japanese defensive positions around Bairoko were formidable, and the garrison had been reinforced since the initial US landing at the Rice Anchorage.
+Nevertheless, the attack began around 08:00 on 20 July.
 The 3rd Battalion, 148th Infantry Regiment began the approach, stepping off from Triri along the Triri–Bairoko Trail at this time.
 They were followed half an hour later by the 1st Raider Battalion, which had been reorganized into two full strength companies and two under strength companies, who set off from Enogai, to the north.
 The two full strength companies, Companies B and D, were committed to the assault, while A and C remained around Enogai, adopting a defensive posture.
 The 4th Raider Battalion followed shortly after the 1st, advancing along the Enogai–Bairoko Trial parallel with the southern shore of Leland Lagoon.
 One platoon from the 1st Raider Battalion advanced along the sandspit to the north of the lagoon, on the extreme right of the advancing US forces.

 Throughout the morning, as the attack unfolded the 1st Raider Battalion advanced slowly over difficult terrain and skirmished with a series of Japanese outposts.
-By 10:45 hours, they came under heavy, sustained fire across their entire front, and the Marines deployed their reserve platoon to protect their left flank.
+By 10:45, they came under heavy, sustained fire across their entire front, and the Marines deployed their reserve platoon to protect their left flank.
 Shaking out from their initial column-of-file formation, the Marines continued to advance their line, while Japanese snipers and light machine guns continued to harass the advance.
 By midday, the Japanese defenders withdrew to their main defensive line on several ridges around 300–500 yd from Bairoko Harbor.
 Attempts to reduce this line were hampered by the lack of air support, which despite being requested, failed to arrive.